 - 7.1.
 Where the ship is intended to operate in low temperatures it must be demonstrated that the design and operational capabilities of the structure and equipment are adequate for the conditions likely to be encountered. - 7.2.
-The Polar Code introduces Mean Daily Low Temperature (MDLT)5 and Polar Service Temperature (PST)6. - 7.3.
+The Polar Code introduces Mean Daily Low Temperature (MDLT) and Polar Service Temperature (PST). - 7.3.
 The value of MDLT shall be based on an observation data set from the area where the ship intends to operate, which covers at least 10 years of temperature observation.
 PST is set at least 10°C below the lowest MDLT for the intended area and season. - 7.4.
 The BMA recognises that obtaining a reliable 10 years' observation temperature data set for certain localities within the Arctic and Antarctic may prove to be difficult.
-In such situations, the BMA may accept shorter temperature observation data sets that may be available through local authorities, operators stationed in these areas or recognised scientific institutions.
+In such situations, the BMA may accept shorter temperature observation data sets that may be available through local authorities, operators stationed in these areas or recognised scientific institutions. - 7.5.
+When a ship operating pattern is such as to require entry into Polar Waters at irregular intervals, during different seasons and in various locations the value of MDLT/PST shall cover all expected operational conditions likely to be encountered.
+The BMA recommends selection of the lowest expected MDLT/PST value that may be reasonably supported by the design and features of an individual ship.